WiDS: Technical Interview Prep Session

 What to Expect:

-Participants will be organized into groups of three, with each 45-minute round structured into three 15-minute rotations.
-Each participant will experience all three roles during every round:
+Participants will be organized into groups of three, with each 60-minute round structured into three 20-minute rotations.
+Each participant will have one rotation as the interviewee, and act as an interviewer in the other two rotations.

-Each participant will cycle through all three roles in Round 1, then repeat the process with new questions in Round 2.
+Each participant will have a turn as interviewee in Round 1, then repeat the process with new questions in Round 2.
+No prior interviewer experience needed!
+We will provide answer rubric, solutions and guideline for follow up questions.

 A collaborative coding platform will be provided with support for Python, Java, JavaScript, C++, R, and SQL.
 Participants may select coding questions at their preferred difficulty level (Easy, Medium, or Hard) or opt for non-coding technical DS/ML questions.
 Answer rubrics and follow-up question guidelines will be provided to facilitate structured, meaningful feedback.